 Notice also that many companies developing solutions for the factoring make them feature a payment processing mechanism in which a smart contract is hashed first, then the deal requisites.
 Access to the sum is granted only in the case of hashes correspondence both on the realtor’s side and the supplier’s (otherwise, the factor-side might request clarifications).
 This allows for minimizing the scamming risks for banks and other organizations obliged to pay the creditor-side (supplier).

-We had decided to enhance it with blockchain capacities upon coming across the fact that traditional deals in invoice factoring cause time expenses and often display errors in the intermediate operations.
+We had decided to enhance it with blockchain technology capacities upon coming across the fact that traditional deals in invoice factoring cause time expenses and often display errors in the intermediate operations.

 Thus, Fintech had experienced such innovations as the employment of encryption for transferring data between all three participants of the deal, as well as the implementation of Smart Contracts.
 As a result, we’ve launched a software solution based on the Ethereum platform and Parity client.